 and attr

 ) methods.
 However, Scala Scraper has many other functions.
-It can perform queries and modifications on HTML documents and also perform unit tests on generated HTML code.
+It can perform queries and modifications on HTML documents and unit tests on generated HTML code.

 Selecting with Scala Scraper